What is an emergency fund?

 Step 3.
 Optional: Calculate three months of wages

 Calculate three months of wages and set that as your goal.
 The disadvantage of this method is that if you’re already in debt, it may not give you a high enough goal to work toward.

 Many people may learn, after they set up their rainy day fund, that they don’t need it much.
 That’s because they’ve gotten into the habit of saving.

 If you start living on less than you make, even by a small amount, you build a little slack into your budget.
 This makes it easier to cover surprise expenses.
 The car repair that once may have sent you to your credit card, and then to your emergency fund, can now be covered out of your monthly budget.
 That’s a nice benefit to developing good savings habits.

 As your life changes, you may need to increase or decrease the size of your emergency fund.
 Have you bought a car that requires more expensive repairs?
 Or is it more reliable than the car you’re replacing?
-Have you started a family , or has your youngest child graduated from college?
-You’ll need to evaluate your expenses to ensure that your emergency fund is sufficient to cover them.
+Have you started a family, or has your youngest child graduated from college?
+You’ll need to evaluate your expenses to ensure that your emergency fund is enough to cover them.

 Whatever your financial situation is, you want to have a cushion.
 Using your rainy day fund can help cover the cost of emergencies without damaging your financial position or causing you to take on debt.
-For more information on ensuring a strong financial footing, contact Nationwide.
+Consider using these tips to save money and grow your savings.